Aura Identity Theft Protection review 2026

 New customers can take advantage of a 14-day free trial, and Aura offers a 60-day money-back guarantee, giving you more than two months to try the service risk-free.
 If you choose annual billing, you can secure a 20% discount against the regular monthly price.

-In my view, Aura delivers good value for the range of included features.
+In my view, Aura delivers good value for money considering the range of its features.
 The Family plan is particularly attractive for families with kids, as it offers an extra level of protection and functionality.
 I also think it’s a nice touch that Aura has kept the plan unlimited as to the number of children.
 That’s not just a gimmick, given that there really are some child-facing identity theft protection measures included.

 Although it may seem more expensive than some of its rivals, the inclusion of additional security features like VPN, antivirus, and password management can justify that cost, potentially saving you from needing to buy subscriptions to those services individually.